-The Sustainable and Ethical Enterprise Group (SEEG) was founded by a small group of individuals in 2012 who were brought together through a belief that sustainability and ethical conduct are critical issues for all organisations in the 21st century.
+SEEG was established in 2012 around the belief that sustainability, social responsibility and ethical conduct are critical issues for all organisations in the 21st Century.

 Following its formal launch with an inaugural lecture by Jonathon Porritt in 2014, our primary objective has been to work towards a future which places the sustainable, fair, and ethical development of social, economic and environmental systems centre-stage in a world where rapid climate change, widespread biodiversity loss, depletion of natural resources, and widening societal inequalities make these imperatives more critical now than ever before.

 In 2016, the University made the strategic decision to invest in a new Chair of Sustainability and Innovation within the Faculty of Business and Law.
 This gave impetus to a new phase of SEEG’s story, connecting our group to the new University strategy.